vmware-serengeti/doc/wiki/Troubleshooting-Notes-for-Serengeti-M6.md

 ##  Where to find CLI logs
 At current CLI execution directory, you can find file cli-debug.log, which is the CLI log file.
 ##  Where to find Serengeti server logs
 Serengeti administrator can check server logs at Serengeti server VM.
-The log file /opt/serengeti/logs/serengeti.log contains Web Service component logs.
+The log file /opt/serengeti/logs/serengeti*.log contains Web Service component logs.

 For each long run task, Serengeti starts one backend task.
-The task log files are located in /opt/serengeti/logs/task/<task id> directory.
-The task id can be found in /opt/serengeti/logs/serengeti.log file.
+The task log files are located in /opt/serengeti/logs/ironfan*.log.

 If the cluster task failed, the error message also shows where to find the backend task log.
 ##  Where to find Serengeti deployment logs